 The investment policy of the Plan contains limitations on the amount that can be invested in any one issuer as well as maximum portfolio allocation percentages.
-There were no individual investments that represent 5% or more of plan net assets at September 30, 2012 and 2011.
+There were no individual investments that represent 5% or more of plan net position at September 30, 2013 and 2012.